 Who can volunteer for Hillside?

 Anyone aged 13+ can volunteer with Hillside.
 Some volunteer jobs have age requirements, so make sure to read the job descriptions provided on the application.
-At this time, you need to be fully vaccinated against COVID-19 (at least two doses) to be a volunteer.

 How do I apply to volunteer?